imsathyakumar/docker-deep-dive/README.md

 # Docker Workshop

-This workshop aims at learning and understanding Docker commands, its options, Docker image management, container management, docker-compose, volume and more.
+This workshop aims at learning and understanding Docker commands, its options, Docker image management, writing Dockerfile, container management, docker-compose, volume and more.

 ## Requirements